Georgia Divorce Steps

 • The travel time needed to go and come back from the court

 The divorcing partners must aim to decrease the gross time of the above points to reduce their bill.
-Another advice is that if the divorcing partners can reach an agreement amongst themselves regarding most of the issues of the divorce, the trips to the court reduce accordingly.
+Another advice is that if the divorcing partners can reach an agreement amongst themselves regarding most of the issues of the divorce.
+This may help to reduce the number of trips to the court and respective expenses.
 This is an important step to curtail the expenses.

 Divorce Papers